pryrt/pyscFilteredViewer/README.md

 If you want to keep updating the filtered file (usually HTML) every time you change the source, you need to "register" the FilterOnSave action, using the `pyscfvRegisterFilterOnSave` script.
 This will register a "hook" such that every time Notepad++ saves a file, it will run the filter.
 If the filter hasn't been run on this file yet, it will launch the filtered file in the appropriate viewer.
 If the filter had been run on this file before, then **you** will have to move to the viewer (usually, the web browser) and refresh the appropriate page (or find a browser or viewer that can watch for changes in the file, and automatically refresh itself).

 Once you are done (or want to be able to edit and save files without having the filter run every time), you can use `pyscfvUnRegisterFilterOnSave` to un-register / un-hook the filter from the file-save event.

+As an easier interface (and the one I recommend), you can use the `pyscfvToggleFilterOnSave` script to automatically determine whether it should enable or disable the FilterOnSave.
+Using this script to toggle filtering to the temporary file is the most like the PreviewHTML behavior, and it's the script I have associated with PreviewHTML's `Ctrl+H` keyboard shortcut.

+As a bonus feature, to help you keep track of whether or not the filter is on, the Status Bar will be edited to show `⇒💾⇒` before the Language name when the live filter is active, and will remove that prefix when the filtering is turned off.

 * The manual refresh in the viewer/browser is a known compromise in the switch from PreviewHTML to pyscFilteredViewer: there may be a way to cause your viewer (browser) to reload/refresh the appropriate file, but it wasn't immediately obvious.
 As a workaround, you may be able to define your filter to include the `<meta refresh>` tag in the resulting HTML, which might work for a local file to cause refresh as often as you want; I do not guarantee that this workaround work for you.